2013 To 2023

 Management considers it very important that you are dressed appropriately for your job

 Function (s) and, while we trust each employee’s common sense and good judgment, a dress code must be followed that is appropriate to the work environment.
 Management has adopted a casual business dress code but emphasizes some positions may call for dressier attire.
 Appropriate dress is important in promoting a positive Corporate image to our customers and employees, both internally and externally.
-We want to stress, a Business Casual Dress Code Policy is a benefit and must be adhered to in order to be retained.
-The guidelines below are general and subject to management interpretation, discretion, and enforcement; they may vary according to job description and duties being performed.
+We want to stress, that a Business Casual Dress Code Policy is a benefit and must be adhered to in order to be retained.
+The guidelines below are general and subject to management interpretation, discretion, and enforcement; they may vary according to the job description and duties being performed.

 Office Environment